 source: Six Senses

-The old Ninh Thuan area (now Khanh Hoa province) does not have many hotel options compared with other famous tourist destinations.
+The old Ninh Thuan area (now in Khanh Hoa province) has fewer hotel options than other famous tourist destinations.
 Some 3-4-star hotels along Ninh Chu Beach, such as Hoan My, Saigon – Ninh Chu, Aniise, and Long Thuan, charge from 1 to more than 2 million VND per night.
 In the center of Phan Rang – Thap Cham, there are mainly 2-star hotels and budget motels, priced from 300,000 VND to about 500,000 VND per night.
 However, Ninh Thuan has a 6-star resort, Amanoi, in the Vinh Hy Bay area, with room rates starting at 20 million VND per night.
 In addition, if you like to immerse yourself in nature, you can go to Tanyoli tourist area and sleep overnight in Mongolian tents.

 Tourist attractions in Khanh Hoa